NVIDIA/gpu-driver-container/cbl-mariner/README.md

 # CBL-Mariner (EXPERIMENTAL)

-This directory containers the docker manifests used to run the precompiled gpu driver on Azure Linux/CBL-Mariner Linux, the fedora based Linux distribution provided by Microsoft
+This directory contains the docker manifests used to run the precompiled gpu driver on Azure Linux/CBL-Mariner Linux, the fedora based Linux distribution provided by Microsoft

-The container essentially pulls the driver rpm packages hosted here: https://packages.microsoft.com/cbl-mariner/2.0/prod/nvidia/x86_64/Packages/
+The container image uses the driver rpm packages hosted here: https://packages.microsoft.com/cbl-mariner/2.0/prod/nvidia/x86_64/Packages/

 The following driver versions are supported: